learn-co-curriculum/curriculum-team/weekly_staff_agenda.md

 * Weekly Standup Chant, but for the week (Every Attendee)
   * What you did last week
-  * What you're going to do this week
+  * What's on your mind for this upcoming week
-  * Perceived blockers
 * Weekly Standup _for the team_ (Manager, FSWD)
 * Vacations / Sabbatical / Unusual OOO